henrymbuguakiarie/microsoft-authentication-library-objc/msal-objc-articles/acquire-tokens.md

 ```

-## Acquiring Your First Token interactively
+## Acquiring a token interactively

 #### Swift